 Focusing on multiple at once will only leave you time to barely scratch the surface on any of them.

-I understand all of that.
+I get it.
 Sometimes you don’t get taken seriously if you don’t have a certain amount of followers.
 They are important for these reasons.
 You have to be careful though.

 Followers aren’t always a sign of success.